isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-january.md

 _________________

-## <a name="windows-server-and-sql-server-subscriptions-available-to-cloud-solution-provider-csp-partners-in-russia-from-february-1-2020"></a><a id="7"/></a>Windows Server- en SQL Server vanaf 1 februari 2020 beschikbaar voor Cloud Solution Provider (CSP)-partners in Rusland
+## <a name="windows-server-and-sql-server-subscriptions-available-to-cloud-solution-provider-csp-partners-in-russia-from-february-1-2020"></a><a id="7"/></a>Windows Server- SQL Server vanaf 1 februari 2020 beschikbaar voor Cloud Solution Provider (CSP)-partners in Rusland

 ### <a name="categories"></a>Categorieën